Table of Contents

 Yes, you can rent a condo, but you'll want to be sure to follow the condominium boards rules and regulations.
 These rules are one of the key things that makes renting a condo different from renting an apartment.
 Another difference is the ownership structure as each condo in a building usually has an individual owner while most apartment buildings have a single owner.

-• Apartments can be fairly different when it comes to layouts, while condos tend to be more uniform.
+- Apartments can be fairly different when it comes to layouts, while condos tend to be more uniform.
 This isn’t always the case, but it’s a common enough trend to make it noteworthy.
 In many prefab condo communities, each condominium will have the same number of rooms and square footage.
-Apartments, however, can be more varied in sizes.
+Apartments, however, can be more varied in size.

 When it comes to amenities, things can be pretty evenly split—especially if you’re discussing the options that you have in a large city like New York City.
 Both condos and apartments will have similar amenities like parking, doormen, and laundry facilities.
 One difference you’ll find in big cities is that uber-luxury condos tend to outdo even the most luxurious apartment buildings with amenities like golf simulators, indoor pools, bowling alleys, and more.

-The more significant differences with amenities come with interior design.
+The more significant differences in amenities come with interior design.
 Condos tend to be somewhat more luxurious, with more beautiful interiors.

 Both condos and apartments can have very similar rules.
 Apartments, though, will have the exact same rules for all tenants regardless of which door they’re renting.
 When you’re dealing with condos, you have to deal with HOA rules as well as your landlord’s personal rules.